wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 - cortex - what type(s) of cells are present

-- epidermis - closely fitting epidermal cells with dome–shaped outer walls, carrying a well developed cuticle.
+- epidermis - closely fitting epidermal cells with domeshaped outer walls, carrying a well developed cuticle.

 ## Plant Identification